CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Jump before opening your terrain scanner so you retain a bit of momentum rather than stopping.

 * Frozen enemies take 3x damage (although explosive damage is not multiplied).
-Frozen dreadnoughts take 2.5x damage.
+Frozen dreadnoughts take 2.66x damage (not 2.5x damage, unlike what the wiki says).

 * Frozen wardens don’t grant their allies the half-damage and regeneration buffs.